 Nowadays, online learning appears to be more formal and group-oriented.
 Instructors may publish their materials on the internet and connect with their students via email.
 A learning management system is a promising tool for converting face-to-face courses to online instruction among newly established Web 2.0 applications.
 Learning Management Systems (LMSs), also known as Virtual Learning Environments (VLEs) or Course Management Systems (CMSs), are one of the solutions available in e-learning environments for both students and instructors.
 A learning management system (LMS) is a web-based technology that aids in the preparation, delivery, and assessment of a particular learning process.
-A learning management system (LMS) is a comprehensive software package that enables the distribution and management of content and services to both students and employees.
+A learning management of content and services to both students and employees.
 This includes software applications and features that make it simple to access and manage learning material.
 It also assists teachers in providing instructional resources to their students and maintains student registration